7 Top POS Systems For 2022: Find The Best Retail Point Of Sale System For Your Business In This List

-4. Clover: Best For Easy Setup
+4. Clover: Best For Ease Of Use

-Clover Station is a solid and versatile all-in-one system that comes with everything you need to start selling within minutes.
-The custom-built Android hardware isn’t exactly cheap, but it takes a lot of the initial hassle out of the setup process and has an interface that can be mastered in a very short amount of time.
+Clover is a solid and versatile all-in-one system that comes with everything you need to start selling within minutes.
+The custom-built Android hardware isn’t exactly cheap, but it takes a lot of the initial hassle out of the setup process and has an easy-to-use interface that can be mastered in a very short amount of time.
 You can easily assign each worker a unique role or permission.
 The inventory management is advanced and allows for bulk importing and easy labeling and sorting.

 - Inventory: Clover has updated its inventory features.
 Items can be described with variants (such as color) and options (such as size) and organized into categories or labeled for quicker access.